alexpaul/in-app-purchases/app-store-connect-api.md

 You can use [jwt.io](https://jwt.io/)

+## Some Useful Endpoints

+* `https://api.appstoreconnect.apple.com/v1/apps`: Get all your apps information.

 ## Resources

 > App Store Connect API: In-App Purchases and Subscriptions.
 Manage in-app purchases and auto-renewable subscriptions for your app.